janosver/rpi-measurements-api/README.md

 }
 ```

-### Send temperature and humidity measurements to the API which then saves these in the MySQL database table
+### Send temperature and humidity measurements to the API which then saves these in the TempAndHum MySQL database table
 URL: /tempandhum

 Method: `POST`